"What do you DO in Anguilla?" Friends who have never been to Anguilla always ask.

 It is much easier to learn, and much more leisurely than normal surfing.
 The board is usually over 9' long and 2.5' wide, making it much more stable and easy to balance.
 Contrary to what you may think, stand up paddle surfers don't strictly try to catch waves...
 Many times people enjoy just paddling around calm waters and scouting for sealife!

 "There's nothing to it!
-Just hold a firm, square stance, feet wide apart, at the center of your board, and you're ready to go," David instructed.
+Just hold a firm, square stance, feet wide apart, at the center of your board, and you're ready to go," we were told by our instructor.

 We slid our boards into the water, and hopped on.